 But essentially, back then the trick was to get a copy of Trains At A Glance (a hard copy of the timetable for every train service in India which is sold at railway stations for less than a dollar, and is now also freely available online), and to obtain a supply of blank reservation papers so you could have a bunch pre-filled with different train options before even doing battle in the ridiculous triple lines; Josh gave us his well-thumbed copy of At A Glance, as he was about to leave the country, and told us how to get buying tickets down from potentially a 2-hour job to a 30-minute job.
-His advice saved us plenty of time and hassle (once we started following it, that is), and he even left us his copy of Shantaram (essential reading for travel to India!)
+His advice saved us plenty of time and hassle (once we started following it, that is), and he even left us his copy of Shantaram (recommended reading for travelling round India).

 However, when we left Darjeeling we’d totally failed to follow one of the golden rules – book well ahead, and don’t leave a place without your onward travel already booked (really in India at a minimum you want to be booking your onward transportation one step ahead).